 Eversource's other subsidiaries include Northeast Utilities Service Company and Hopkinton LNG Corp.
 NSTAR Gas and Hopkinton own a satellite vaporization plant and above ground cryogenic storage tanks.
 In addition, Hopkinton owns a liquefaction and vaporization plant.

 Sales and Marketing

-Residential customers accounted for about 42% of NU's total revenues in 2013; commercial customers, 33%.
+Residential customers accounted for about 42% of Eversource's total revenues in 2013; commercial customers, 33%.